fedspendingtransparency/usaspending-website/README.md

 ### Install Prerequisites and Code

 1. If you're not already running Node.js, download and run the installer for your operating system.
-We build using version 4.x: [https://nodejs.org/en/](https://nodejs.org/en/ "Node.js installer").
+We build using **Node.js 6.11.x (LTS)**: [https://nodejs.org/en/](https://nodejs.org/en/ "Node.js installer").

-2. Use *npm* (Node's package manager, which is part of the Node.js install) to install the latest version of gulp.
-This is necessary for runing the babel version of the `gulpfile`):
+2. You should also have *npm* (Node's package manager).
+This is typically included as part of the Node.js install.
+We use version 3.10.x.
+This is used to install the software dependencies the web site and the build system require.

-    ```bash
-        $ npm install gulp && npm install gulp -g
-    ```

 3. From the command line, clone the USAspending website repository from GitHub to your local machine:

         $ git clone https://github.com/fedspendingtransparency/usaspending-website.git

-4. Change to the `usaspending-website` directory that was created when you cloned the USAspending Website repository.
+4. Enter the `usaspending-website` directory that was created when you cloned the USAspending Website repository.

 5. Install the web application's package dependencies: